Universal Life Insurance: How It Works, Types & Pros and Cons

 Typical Cost Ranges

-Here's how costs typically break down by age for a $500,000 death benefit:
+Here's how monthly costs typically break down by age for a $500,000 death benefit on a standard universal life policy in 2026:

 Fee Structure Breakdown

-• Surrender charges: Decline over 10-15 years, can be substantial if policy canceled early
+• Surrender charges: Decline over 10 to 15 years, can be substantial if policy canceled early

 Factors Affecting Your Premiums

 Age and Gender: The most significant factors.
-Older applicants face higher mortality charges.
-Males typically pay 10-30% more than females due to shorter life expectancy.
+Older applicants face higher mortality charges, and males typically pay 10 to 30% more than females due to shorter life expectancy.

 Health Status: Underwriting evaluates your medical history, current health conditions, and family health history.
-Excellent health can qualify you for preferred rates, while health issues may result in higher premiums or coverage limitations.
+Excellent health can qualify you for preferred rates.

-Tobacco Use: Smokers pay 2-3 times more than non-smokers.
-Some companies offer reduced rates if you quit smoking for 12-24 months.
+Tobacco Use: Smokers pay 2 to 3 times more than non-smokers.
+Some companies offer reduced rates if you quit smoking for 12 to 24 months.

 Policy Type: Guaranteed universal life typically has the lowest premiums, while variable universal life may have higher costs due to investment features and administration.